Serle Award

 Applications

-An intention to submit email, outlining the author, thesis title and university of enrollment, should be sent prior to the application deadline, to the AHA Administrative Officer, executive@theaha.org.au by 30 September 2023.
+An intention to submit email should be sent to the AHA Executive Officer by 30 September 2025.